1. Two Truths and a Lie.

 14. Company Coat of Arms.

-Teams create a coat of arms that reflect their perception of the company.
+Teams create a coat of arms that reflects their perception of the company.

 Instructions: Supply your team with paper or canvas and art supplies (markers, colored pencils, etc) to make their company coat of arms.

-If you’re unfamiliar, a coat of arms is a shield with symbols on it that represent different aspects of a family, place or organization.
+If you’re unfamiliar, a coat of arms is a shield with symbols on it that represent different aspects of a family, place, or organization.
 They typically come with a motto as well.
-Wikipedia has a great entry with an example here.
+Wikipedia has a great entry with an example.

 There are a number of different ways to complete the activity once the coat of arms has been created, from hanging it in the office to having teams present their versions of the company coat of arms to each other, and even having different teams try to interpret each other’s coat of arms.